 Council, therefore, should consider what measures can reasonably be expected to

-make dangerous drugs associated with a mental illness or disorder less available.
+make dangerous drugs associated with a mental illness or disorder less available. - After considering the negative impacts of current illicit drug policy on mental

 health, this submission examines three main obstacles to securing improvement.